otavio-s-s/data_science/Premier League Scraping/README.md

 # Premier League Scraper

 The code was made to scrap data from each Premier League game in the 2019/20 season before the league was suspended because of the COVID-19.
+You can see the data [here](https://github.com/otavio-s-s/data_science/blob/master/Premier%20League%20Scraping/PL_scraped.csv).

 ### Prerequisites